What earbuds can you get for $30 today? Discover the best wired and wireless options.

 - Okay sound

-There aren’t many true wireless earbuds under $30 that are dependable and work as intended.
-The Aukeys work well in all categories and even compare to more expensive models.
+There aren’t many truly wireless earbuds under $30 that are dependable and work as intended.
+The Aukeys work well in all categories and even compare to more expensive earbuds.

-They are waterproof (IPX4 rated), true wireless, and have a 4.5-hour battery life with 20 hours more in the charging case.
+They are waterproof (IPX4 rated), truly wireless, and have a 4.5-hour battery on a single charge with 20 hours more in the charging case.

-Together with reliable Bluetooth, you also get a stable and comfortable fit suitable for working out.
+Together with a reliable connection to any Bluetooth-enabled devices and an SBC Bluetooth codec, you also get a stable and snug fit suitable for working out.
 See best workout headphones for more.

-These make for great secondary wireless earbuds that you can enjoy with music and videos.
+These make for great secondary Bluetooth earbuds that you can enjoy your favorite music and videos with.

 The best bass earbuds for $30.

-Definitely the best bass you can expect for under $30 from in-ear earphones.
+Definitely the best bass earbuds you can expect from budget earphones.

 - Superb bass – perfect for bassheads